pnp/pnpcore/docs/using-the-sdk/sites-hubsites.md

 This associates the site to an existing hub site, using this code to apply this to a site:

 > [!Important]
-> Joining a hub site does require delegated permissions to work.
+> Joining a hub site that lives in a geo location (so not the main location) require delegated permissions to work.

 ```csharp
 using (var contextPrimaryHub = await pnpContextFactory.CreateAsync("PrimaryHubSite"))